Latest Aleo (ALEO) News Update

 TLDR

-Aleo's development continues with these milestones:
+Aleo's development continues with these technical upgrades focused on privacy and scalability.

 Deep Dive